Yuxiang2005/Learning-Assistant/README.md

 ---

 ## ⚠️ Disclaimer
-- This repository provides compiled firmware only.
-This firmware is provided **“as is”**, without any warranties of any kind, whether express or implied.
+- This repository provides precompiled firmware binaries only.
+The firmware is distributed “as is”, without any express or implied warranties of any kind.
-- Users are allowed to download and flash it to their own devices.
-Anyone is free to download and update it, but I shall not be held liable for any results, including but not limited to device malfunction, data loss, or other consequences.
+- Anyone is free to download and flash it to their own devices at no cost.
+However, I shall not be held liable for any outcomes, including but not limited to device malfunction, data loss, or any other consequences.
-- Redistribution, modification, reverse engineering, or commercial use is prohibited without permission.
-Please also refrain from using this firmware for any illegal purposes.
-My sole intention in releasing it is to support learning, personal growth, and constructive exchange.
+- Redistribution, modification, reverse engineering, or commercial use of this firmware is strictly prohibited without prior permission.
+Additionally, please refrain from using it for any unlawful purposes.
+- The sole intention of releasing this firmware is to promote learning, personal growth, and constructive exchange.

 Learning Assistant Pen Firmware (LAP)
 © 2025 Yuxiang2005.
 All rights reserved.